 About the Great New York State Fair

 Founded in 1841, the Great New York State Fair is America’s third largest state fair.
-The Fair showcases the best of New York agriculture, provides top-quality entertainment and is a key piece of Governor Cuomo’s CNY Rising strategy of growing the Central New York economy through tourism.
-Fair attendance is up more than 40% since the beginning of more than $120 million in investments, with 1.27 million people attending the Fair in 2018.
-The 2019 Fair runs from August 21 to September 2.
-Information about the Fair can be found here.
+The Fair showcases the best of New York agriculture, provides top-quality entertainment and is a key piece of New York State’s CNY Rising strategy of growing the Central New York economy through tourism.
+Fair attendance is up more than 46% since the beginning of more than $120 million in investments, with 1.33 million people attending the Fair in 2019.
+The 2021 Fair runs from August 20 to September 6.

 The New York State Fairgrounds is a 375-acre exhibit and entertainment complex that operates all year.
-A year-round schedule of events is available here.
-Find the Great New York State Fair on Facebook, follow @NYSFair on Twitter, on Snapchat at nysfair and enjoy photos from the Fair on Flickr.
-Also, New Yorkers are invited to send their ideas for the Great New York State Fair to firstname.lastname@example.org.
+Find the Great New York State Fair on its website, Facebook, Twitter, and Instagram and enjoy photos from the Fair on Flickr.
+Also, New Yorkers are invited to send their ideas for the Great New York State Fair to email@example.com.